biesiada/pasadena_project/README.md

 # Example 1-validation

-This example demonstrates how to validate phone numbers in Python.
+This file demonstrates how to validate phone numbers in Python.

 ### Importing modules